Last updated: March 2026

 | Hydrochloric Acid | HCl | 36.461 |

-Yes, but the mass of an electron is so negligible compared to protons and neutrons that it does not affect the molar mass at standard precision levels.
-You can simply type the formula of the ion (e.g., SO4 for Sulfate) to get its mass.
+Yes.
+The mass of an electron is negligible compared to the mass of protons and neutrons, meaning it does not meaningfully impact the molar mass at standard laboratory precision levels.
+You can simply type the formula of the ion (like SO4 for Sulfate) to obtain an accurate mass.

-Proteins are large chains of amino acids.
-If you know the specific molecular formula (e.g., Insulin is roughly C257H383N65O77S6), you can type it in directly.
-However, for very large macromolecules, chemists often use "Average Residue Mass" estimates (~110 Da per amino acid) if the exact formula is unknown.
+Proteins are complex chains of amino acids.
+If you have the exact molecular formula (e.g., Insulin is roughly C257H383N65O77S6), you can enter it directly.
+For large, unspecified macromolecules, chemists frequently rely on "Average Residue Mass" estimates, assuming approximately 110 Da per amino acid in the chain.